 Additionally, he has prominent involvement internationally.
 Stewart worked in accreditation for ABC Television at the 1984 Summer Olympic Games in Los Angeles.

-In 2009, Stewart was part of a staff, which included Bob McKillop, Davidson (head coach), Anthony Grant, Alabama, John Thompson III, Georgetown and Steve Donahue, Boston College who led the USA Basketball U18 team in the FIBA Europe Championship.
+In 2009, Stewart was part of a staff, which included Bob McKillop, Davidson (head coach), Anthony Grant, Oklahoma City Thunder, John Thompson III, Georgetown and Steve Donahue, Penn who led the USA Basketball U18 team in the FIBA Europe Championship.
 He also led UC Davis on a 10-day European tour, which featured stops in Paris, Lyon, Montreux, Nice and Monacco.

 Stewart was twice honored with the UC Davis Community Service Award and, in 2008, the Diversity and Principles of Community Achievement Recognition Award.
 In four seasons in which UC Davis was eligible for awards, his Aggie basketball team received three consecutive Big West Conference Team Sportsmanship Awards.